-All gravity pipelines up to and including 600mm internal diameter, irrespective of the material, shall be subjected to a hydrostatic or air test and a visual inspection.
+All gravity pipelines irrespective of the material, shall be subjected to a hydrostatic and/or air test and a visual inspection.
 Pipes over 450mm diameter shall not be subject to an air test.
-Pipes over 600mm diameter shall not be subject to a hydrostatic test but shall be visually checked for ring location, potential leakage and defects before final haunching of the pipeline or backfilling of the trench will be permitted.
-Complete the Gravity Pipe Test Checksheets in Appendix XIV of IDS: Part 3 - Quality Assurance, as modified by the Engineer.
+Pipes shall be visually checked before final haunching of the pipeline or backfilling of the trench will be permitted.

+Comply with the losses and test periods as tabulated in the Gravity Pipe Test Check sheets in Appendix XIV of IDS: Part 3 - Quality Assurance, as modified by the Engineer.